 - How this fits with the Association’s overall vision

-- Why we need depatmental Service Improvement & Delivery Plan.
+- Why we need departmental Service Improvement & Delivery Plan.

-This approach is called the ‘Golden Thread’ of Performance management and the principle that Investors in People (IIP – no Re-markable) look for.
+This approach is called the ‘Golden Thread’ of Performance management.
+The principle that Investors in People (IIP – no Re-markable) look for.
 CHA is IIP Platinum.

 The contribution that regular staff awareness, involvement, training and workshops can make to the ongoing development of Cunninghame’s Performance Management Framework and the Golden Thread cannot be overstated.
-This will be a key focus in our staff training and engagement programmes as it is important that our staff fully understand how they contribute to the success of the Association in achieving its Strategy and Strategic Objectives.
+This will be a key focus in our staff training and engaging programmes.
+It is important that our staff understand how they contribute to the success of the Association in achieving its Strategy and Goals.

-All Key Performance Indicators as set via our Departmental Plans are monitored on a quarterly basis and reported ‘live’ to our Board of Managment.
+All Key Performance Indicators as set via our Departmental Plans are monitored on a three month basis.
+They are told ‘live’ to our Board of Managment.

-Our internal policies, procedures and processes are audited by Internal Auditors annually to ensure compliance with our Performance Management Framework and all regulatory bodies.
+Our internal policies, procedures and processes are audited by Internal Auditors annually.
+This makes sure compliance with our Performance Management Framework and all regulatory bodies.

-All departements targets are monitored quarterly by the Board of Management by means of reviewing ‘live’ projects and monitoring our Key Performance Indicators via our Performance Scorecards.
+All departements targets are monitored every three months by the Board of Management.
+They look at ‘live’ projects and observe our Key Performance Indicators via our Performance Scorecards.

 Throughout the housing sector, there are many ways to measure performance.
-One way is to assess an organisation’s performance against a pre defined framework, or standard, that states explicitly what an organisation should be striving to do in order to be well regarded.
+One way is to assess an organisation’s performance against a pre defined guide, or standard.
+This tells us explicitly what an organisation should be wanting to do in order to be well regarded.

 Many organisations assess themselves against such standards or frameworks.
 These can either be externally defined standards or locally defined standards

 A number of frameworks or standards are of a regulatory nature, whilst others are of an optional nature.
-At Cunninghame Housing Assocition we measure our performance against a number of externally defined performance frameworks including but not limited to – ‘Customer Service Excellence’, ‘National Care Standards’, Scottish Housing Regulator – ‘Regulatory Code of Governance’ and the Scottish Social Housing Charter which is explained in more detail below:
+At Cunninghame Housing Association we measure our performance against a number of externally defined performance frameworks.
+Including but not limited to – ‘Customer Service Excellence’, ‘National Care Standards’, Scottish Housing Regulator – ‘Regulatory Code of Governance’ and the Scottish Social Housing Charter which is explained in more detail below:

-The Housing (Scotland) Act 2010 sets standards that all Social Landlords are required to meet with regards to performance.
+The Housing (Scotland) Act 2010 sets standards that all Social Landlords need to meet with regards to performance.

-As a Registered Social Landlord, Cunninghame Housing Association Ltd are required to submit an annual return to the Scottish Housing Regulator
+As a Registered Social Landlord, Cunninghame Housing Association Ltd need to send an annual return to the Scottish Housing Regulator.

-Detailing their performance against the standards and outcomes as prescribed in the Charter.
+Detailing their performance against the standards and results as set in the Charter.

-The Scottish Housing Regulator (SHR) assesses if housing associations and co-operatives are meeting the outcomes contained within the Charter using a series of performance indicators.
+The Scottish Housing Regulator (SHR) assesses if housing associations and co-operatives are meeting the results contained within the Charter.
+They use a series of performance measurements.

-In May each year, housing associations and co-operatives submit an Annual Return on the Charter (ARC) to the SHR which it uses to monitor, assess and report on landlords’ performance against the Charter.
+In May each year, housing associations and co-operatives send an Annual Return on the Charter (ARC) to the SHR.
+It is used to monitor, assess and report on landlords’ performance against the Charter.